accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/obligations.md

 The sample on which the audit of a Website is carried out covers at least the following pages, where they exist:

-1. the home page ;
+1. the home page;
 1. the legal notices
 1. the authentication page
 1. the contact page
 1. the "accessibility" page
 1. the "help" page;
-1. the page or set of pages making up the Website's [documentation](../../html/en/raweb1/glossaire.html#documentation) (if different from the "accessibility" page and the "help" page) ;
+1. the page or set of pages making up the Website's [documentation](../../html/en/raweb1/glossaire.html#documentation) (if different from the "accessibility" page and the "help" page);
-1. the page or set of pages making up the [documentation](../../html/en/raweb1/glossaire.html#documentation) for the [help desk](../../html/en/raweb1/glossaire.html#service-d-assistance) ;
+1. the page or set of pages making up the [documentation](../../html/en/raweb1/glossaire.html#documentation) for the [help desk](../../html/en/raweb1/glossaire.html#service-d-assistance);
-1. the "site map" page ;
+1. the "site map" page;
 1. at least one relevant page for each type of service provided and any other main intended use (e.g. 1st level headings in the tree structure), including the search functionality;
 1. a page containing at least one relevant downloadable document, where applicable, for each type of service provided and for any other main intended use;
 1. the set of pages making up a process (for example, an input form or a multi-page transaction);